algolia/instantsearch-ios/doc/src/widgets.md

 ### Empty View

 The Hits widget implements an empty view mechanism to display an alternative View if there are no results to display.
-For that, you can use the `HitsTableViewDataSource` method `viewForNoResults(in tableView: UITableView) -> UIView` or the `HitsCollectionViewDataSource` method `viewForNoResults(in collectionView: UICollectionView) -> UIView`.
+For that, you can use the `HitsTableViewDataSource` or the `HitsCollectionViewDataSource` method:

+- `viewForNoResults(in tableView: UITableView) -> UIView`
+- `viewForNoResults(in collectionView: UICollectionView) -> UIView`.

 ### Highlighting
 <img src="assets/img/highlighting.png" class="img-object" align="right"/>